oceanprotocol-archive/dev-ocean/doc/sla.md

 ### 3. Conditions

 In Ocean Protocol, A Condition has two representations.
-The first representation defines the `event` and the associated `action` where stakeholders (tribes, marketplaces, data scientists, etc.) store it `off-chain` ( in terms of json object).
+The first representation defines the off-chain representation in terms of `controller contract address`, `function fingerprint`, `description`, the `event` and the associated `action` where stakeholders (tribes, marketplaces, data scientists, etc.) store it `off-chain` ( in terms of json object).
 This will enable parties to interact asynchronously and track the progress of the service agreement.
 This model is based on [the event-driven design pattern](#event-driven-architecture).
-The second representation is a compressed version of the `event based json object` and stored `on-chain`.
+The second representation is a compressed version of the `off-chain json object` and stored `on-chain`.
 This compressed version holds only the *minimal required information* in order to maintain the state of the condition on-chain.

 #### Event-Driven Representation